EthanGould/wdi_4_rails_demo_devise/README.md

 ## Generate a Article resource
  `rails g scaffold Article title body:text category state`

+## Only allow logged in users the ability to create, update or delete users.
+In the Articles controller.
+	`  before_filter :authenticate_user!, except: [:index,:show]`

+##

 ## Devise Modules
 * database-authenticatable  	Handles authentication of a user, as well as password encryption.